gbif/hp-legume/_posts/pt/2024-07-03-TaxonomyChecklistProdedure.md

    - Inválido (tratado como sinônimo)
    - Mal aplicado (sensu auct.) (tratado como sinônimo)
    - Variação ortográfica (tratados como sinônimos)
  9. Envie a lista checada atualizada ao coordenador (Tabela 1) de acordo com instruções fornecidas por ele, com uma cópia do e-mail para Marianne le Roux, Anne Bruneau ou Juliana Rando.
-Rafaël Govaerts incorporará as correções ao banco de dados do WCVP e entrará em contato diretamente com os taxonomistas se determinadas correções exigirem esclarecimentos.
+Alternatively, and if at all possible, please record the modifications directly in Rhakhis.
+As of September 2025, all changes will be recorded directly into the WFO database via Rhakhis rather than via the WCVP database.
+We will contact taxonomists directly if certain corrections require clarification.